 This course will help you develop a high level of understanding and insight into empirical and theoretical issues within all areas of psychology, with a specific focus on the application of psychology in forensic contexts.
 Additionally, you will learn from experts in the forensic investigation about the criminal investigation process and relevant legal issues.
 Therefore, when you graduate, you will acquire a range of key knowledge, research skills and methods to investigate human behaviour and cognitive processes within the criminal justice system.

-On this course, you can benefit from opting to take a 30-week placement in industry after your second year, extending your course by a year, although this is not mandatory.
+On this course, you can benefit from opting to take a 4-week placement in the 3 year course or 30-week placement in industry after your second year, extending your course by a year, although this is not mandatory.
 This will give you essential real-world experience, placing your theory and skills into practice, and enabling you to harvest a network of professional contacts – all of which are vital for successfully launching a career.
 In addition, you will have the opportunity to gain valuable research experience by working on staff research projects during the second-year and final-year of the course.

 What makes this course different